Skip to main content

 Giving children free rein to be as creative as they want to be when making art allows them to strengthen their executive function.
 As Hadani notes, “Art can help children strengthen their decision-making and problem-solving skills as they experiment and try new ideas.
 Art provides a ‘safe space’ to take risks, practice self-control, and think flexibly by considering different perspectives and strategies.”

-Experts agree that the benefits of creative arts in relation to children’s development are endless and that parents need to allow children the autonomy and freedom to express themselves without much interruption.
+Experts agree that the benefits of creative arts concerning children’s development are endless and that parents need to allow children the autonomy and freedom to express themselves without much interruption.
 “Parents and caregivers need to note that for creativity to blossom, a child must be free to explore,” Macaluso stated.
 “Therefore, they should focus more on the process rather than the final product or outcome.”
 The good news is children can use a number of common household items, like Q-tips, tissue paper, cardboard, tinfoil, cotton, and more, to create art.

 Being interested and engaged in your child’s art projects also helps further their love of creating, as well as their ability to learn new techniques and methods.
 This only further strengthens the benefits that creating art provides.
 Macaluso suggests parents ask their children more about the process they used to create their art to further encourage their creativity.
-Allowing your child the freedom to express themselves using art exploration not only fuels their creativity, but it provides positive impacts on their personal and academic lives.
+Allowing your child the freedom to express themselves using art exploration not only fuels their creativity, but it also provides positive impacts on their personal and academic lives.

 Kelli Catana